yamatatsu/play-devcontainer/README.md

 We adopted Turborepo to solve these issues.

 ## Issues

-- GitHub Authentication: Currently using `gh auth login`, but looking for a way to obtain authentication with narrower permissions.
 - Unstable behavior in VSCode (git, biome, typecheck, etc. become disabled)
   - Error: `Remote Extension host terminated unexpectedly 3 times within the last 5 minutes.`